rightlit/cvpr2016-rev/README.md

-# Learning Deep Representations of Fine-grained Visual Descriptions
+# cvpr2016 revision for Colab

 This is cvpr2016 revised version for Google Colab.